NTSB Wants Military Plane Grounded

 The FAA had no immediate comment, as is its standard practice.

-A call to Sky Warriors in Atlanta was greeted with a recorded message saying the company was not operating pending the outcome of the investigation.
-A message left on the line seeking comment was not returned.
+A call to Sky Warriors in Atlanta was answered with a recorded message saying the company was not operating pending the outcome of the investigation.
+A message left on the line seeking comment was not immediately returned.